 CfA astronomer Linda Watson led a team of five colleagues to address these questions.
 They analyzed published observations of carbon monoxide gas (a bright tracer of molecular material) in fifteen outer regions of the galaxy NGC 4625 where UV was spotted but which are faint in the optical, and derived the relationship between star formation and gas density.
 They found that in general the activity is consistent with the same physical processes at work in the brighter, inner regions of the galaxies, a finding that is somewhat reassuring for theorists.
 But they also spotted a few outer locations where something different was happening: much higher rates of stars were being formed.
 Molecular gas is a crude tracer for age (because it takes time to convert atomic material into molecular), and most of the regions in this study are estimated to be between about one-to-seven million years old.
 The scientists raise the possibility that evolutionary effects between these regions could be at work, and urge deeper carbon monoxide observations to facilitate a broader analysis.

-Publicaiton: “Testing the molecular-hydrogen Kennicutt–Schmidt law in the low-density environments of extended ultraviolet disc galaxies,” Linda C. Watson, Paul Martini, Ute Lisenfeld, Torsten Boker, and Eva Schinnerer, MNRAS, 455, 1807, 2016.
+Reference: “Testing the molecular-hydrogen Kennicutt–Schmidt law in the low-density environments of extended ultraviolet disc galaxies” by Linda C. Watson, Paul Martini, Ute Lisenfeld, Torsten Boker, and Eva Schinnerer, 18 November 2015, MNRAS.